-- An Oklahoma ID Card issued to a person who is 65 years or older is valid as proof of identity for voting even though it does not have an expiration date. - The Voter Identification Card issued by the County Election Board is valid as proof of identity even though it does not include a photograph or an expiration date.
+🖧 An Oklahoma ID Card issued to a person who is 65 years or older is valid as proof of identity even though it does not include a photograph or an expiration date.

 At your polling place, if you do not have, or choose not to show, proof of your identity, you may cast a provision ballot and verify your identity by signing a sworn affidavit.
 These ballots are examined after Election Day by the Election Board to verify their information before they are counted.